 Representation Member Voted For Voted Against Absent From Voting

-Chairman Lee Lee Brown
+Chairman Lee Lee Brown , · · ·

 Elderly Thelma Batson

-Disabled Odell Griffin
+Disabled (Vacant)

-Citizen Advocate Kristy Terry
+Citizen Advocate Kristy Terry ~

-Citizen Advocate/User Loretha Jones ALT.
-Che lea
+Citizen Advocate/User Loretha Jones √

-Veterans Tammy Rushing
+Veterans Tammy Rushing ~

 Community Action Clarissa Medina

-Public Education Vicki Davis 7
+Public Education Vicki Davis /

 Children at Risk Debra Jones

-Workforce Dvp Board Raymond Russell /
+Workforce Dvp Board Raymond Russell 1

 Medical Marissa Barfield

 FDOT Vanessa Strickland

 FDCF Sandra Register

-FD0E/VR Keith Sutton /
+FDOE/VR Karsen Spradlin

-FDEA Ruth Waterman /
+FDEA Ruth Waterman 1

-AHCA Faye Basiri /
+AHCA John Vinski

 Private Trans.
 Industry Not Applicable

-Mass/Public Transit John Vinski
+Mass/Public Transit Not Applicable

 The Coordinating Board hereby certifies that an annual evaluation of this Community Transportation Coordinator was conducted consistent with the policies of the Commission for the Transportation Disadvantaged and all recommendations of that evaluation have been incorporated in this Service Plan.
 We further certify that the rates contained herein have been thoroughly reviewed, evaluated and approved.
-This Transportation Disadvantaged Service Plan was reviewed in its entirety and approved by this Board at an official meeting held on the 6th day of June, 2016.
+This Transportation Disadvantaged Service Plan was reviewed in its entirety and approved by this Board at an official meeting held on the 8th day of November, 2016.

-Coordinating Board Chairperson Man & Som
+Coordinating Board Chairperson

-Approved by the Commission for the Transportation Disadvantaged Date Executive Director
+Approved by the Commission for the Transportation Disadvantaged

+Date

+Executive Director